Weeton-with-Preese: Modern day village

 The Church of St. Michael was founded in 1843 and has a number of historic gravestones in the graveyard, including many relating to the Jolly family.

 Adjacent to the church is the primary school, Weeton St. Michael's Church of England Junior School.
 Each year the village hosts the Weeton Gala.

 The one public house in the village, the Eagle at Weeton (previously the Eagle and Child), dates back to 1585 and takes its name from the family crest of local landowner Lord Derby.
 It is claimed to be one of the Fylde's oldest pubs.
 The mounting steps at the front of the inn date from 1755 and it is believed that Oliver Cromwell stayed at the premises.

 In October 2007 one of the largest sales in the region for some time of Holstein cattle took place at Preese Hall Farm with the first sale to disperse the milking portion of the Loftus family's noted old established Weeton herd.
 Cuadrilla Resources conducted the first hydraulic fracturing trial in the United Kingdom to produce shale gas nearby at Preese Hall, starting in 2011.
 In 2022 Preese Hall became the home of Black Powder Gin.

+Transport

+The villages transport is run by Archway travel on 2 routes.
+The 75 to Fleetwood or Preston and the 76 to St. Anne’s via Kirkham or Blackpool.

+Sport

+The second stage of the Tour of Britain Women's cycle race passed through Weeton in 2026.